evuraan/Swipe/README.md

 See your distro's documentation to setup `Swipe` as a [`Startup Application`](./images/Startup.png) - an [application](./images/Startup.png) that starts when a desktop user logs in.

 ## Usage:
-If no config file is specified, `Swipe` would use a default configuration.

 ```bash
 $ ./swipe -h